-Cannabis is a human rights issue – has the reform movement forgotten?
+Cannabis is about human rights issue.
+Has the reform movement forgotten?

 Guy’s success followed on the back of years of dedicated lobbying by Clare Hodges of the Alliance for Cannabis Therapeutics, which had established a UK branch in 1992, and had eventually fought its way to two meetings with the Department of Health and the Home Office.
 Diagnosed with MS at 26, Hodges had teamed up with MS specialist Dr. William Notcutt to persuade the Home Office to work with Guy.
 The Home Office then instigated a key meeting between Guy and Hortapharm, an Amsterdam based outfit that was working with intensive modern breeding techniques to create medicinal cannabis plants.
 Hortapharm had been started in the ’70s by American ex-pats Rob Clarke and David Watson – the latter widely believed by cannabis aficionados to be the legendary ‘Skunkman’, who’s said to have brought the Skunk into being in the deserts outside San Diego, California in the ’70s.
 In sending their emissaries on a trip to the ‘Dam the Home Office had a clear strategy, as James Mills explains in Cannabis Nation: